gmilovac/Portfolio/pages/posts/PeachInnovators2.md

 ### Project Goal

 Peach Innovators 2.0 aimed to improve performance analysis by **normalizing boat speed with respect to environmental conditions** such as wind and tide.
-By removing this noise, we could evaluate how rower performance variables affect boat speed under “neutral” conditions.
+By removing this noise, I was able to evaluate how rower performance variables affect boat speed under “neutral” conditions.

 ### Methodology